Denis Odoi: Lokeren

 At the start of the 2014–15 season, Odoi started in Belgian Super Cup against Anderlecht, where he set up a goal for Hamdi Harbaoui but scored an own goal at the last minute, resulting Lokeren losing 2–1.
 Odoi then set up two goals in two matches between 8 August 2014 and 16 August 2014 against Genk and Lierse.
-He played in both leg of the UEFA Europa League Play–Off Round against Hull City, as they drew 2–2 on aggregate, eventually going through to the Group Stage, thanks to away goal.
+He played in both leg of the UEFA Europa League Play–Off Round against Hull City, as they drew 2–2 on aggregate, eventually going through to the group stage, thanks to away goal.
 Since the start of the 2014–15 season, Odoi continued to establish himself in the first team, playing in the left–back position.
 At times, he did rotate into playing in the right–back position.
 Odoi played all six matches of the league's Group Stage playoffs for the UEFA Europa League spot and helped Lokeren finish at the top of the table.
 He played in both legs of the league's playoffs for the UEFA Europa League spot against K.V.
-Mechelen, as the club lost 4–3 on aggragate.
+Mechelen, as the club lost 4–3 on aggregate.
 Despite missing one match during the 2014–15 season, Odoi went on to make fifty appearances in all competitions.

 At the start of the 2015–16 season, Odoi continued to establish himself in the first team, playing in the left–back position.
 At times, he did rotate into playing in the right–back position.
 Odoi helped Lokeren two clean sheets in two matches between 8 August 2015 and 15 August 2015 against K.V.
 Kortrijk and Mechelen.
 In a match against Oud-Heverlee Leuven on 13 February 2016, he scored his first goal of the season, only to be sent–off in the 83rd minute for a professional foul, as the club drew 3–3.
 After the match, Odoi was given a two match suspension, only to be rescinded.
 Two weeks later on 26 February 2016 against Gent, he captained Lokeren for the first time in his career, as they lost 3–1.
 Odoi then featured five out of the six matches in the league's Group Stage playoffs for the UEFA Europa League spot, as the club finished second Charleroi through goal differences.
 At the end of the 2015–16 season, he made thirty–seven appearances and scoring once in all competitions.